 How to Write a Killer Resume

 In my previous life, I was a recruiter juggling 25 open positions at any given time.
 I was the sole recruiter responsible for posting the jobs online and I was the sole recruiter to receive an average of 100 resume applications per job within the first 48 hours of posting.
-This means I had a database of over 2,500 resumes in my ‘Review’ pipeline to quickly scan and determine if their resume was a match to move on to the coveted ‘Tell me about yourself’ stage.
+This means I had an applicant tracking system of over 2,500 resumes in my ‘Review’ pipeline to quickly scan and determine if their resume was a match to move on to the coveted ‘Tell me about yourself’ stage.

 In my current life, I am a professional career coach and resume writer.
 I hear the frustration in my clients’ voice when they exclaim, “I’ve submitted my resume to over 25 jobs and haven’t gotten a single request to interview!”
 I understand this all too well as I have seen first-hand the percentage of resumes that make it into the rejection pile.